Get Lucky (Daft Punk song): Production

 "Get Lucky" was completed in approximately 18 months.
 Prior to Rodgers's involvement, the song existed in a rough form that centered on a Wurlitzer electronic piano.
 After listening to Daft Punk's demo of what would become "Get Lucky", Rodgers asked that all of the elements except the drum track be muted so that he could create a suitable guitar part; he recalled that he experimented until the duo were visibly pleased.
 Once Rodgers finished, Daft Punk had Nathan East re-record the bass part to fit Rodgers's performance.
 Rodgers further elaborated: "Everybody else wound up re-playing to me."
 Mixer and engineer Mick Guzauski recalled that the rhythm guitar fit easily into the production: "I experimented with balancing and other positioning, and working other stuff around it.
 He didn’t have to be processed – Nile just sounded great the way he is."
-The song as it appears on the album also features a synthesizer by Daft Punk, keyboards by Chris Caswell and additional guitar performed by Paul Jackson Jr.
+The song as it appears on the album also features a synthesizer and vocals by Daft Punk, keyboards by Chris Caswell and additional guitar performed by Paul Jackson Jr.

 Williams noted that the duo adopted a perfectionist approach when recording the vocals for "Get Lucky", as he was asked to perform several takes and multiple instances of specific phrases.
 He also said that when he returned to the United States after recording his vocals, he had "forgotten everything" regarding the composition of "Get Lucky".
 He attributed it to jet lag, but jokingly wondered if Daft Punk had tampered with his memory.
 The duo responded, saying that Williams's lyrics and performance had arisen spontaneously, and was likely the reason he had trouble recalling the song.

 In promotion of the 10th anniversary edition of the album, a video series Memory Tapes was released throughout 2023.
 In Williams's episode, he revealed that he did not expect his vocals to be on the finished versions of "Get Lucky" and "Lose Yourself to Dance".
 The episode contains footage of Williams's reaction upon listening to both of the completed songs for the first time.